commoncrawl/cc-pyspark/README.md

 	./input/test_warc.txt servernames
 ```

-This will count web server names sent in HTTP response headers for the sample WARC input and store the resulting counts in the SparkSQL table "servernames" in your ... (usually in `./spark-warehouse/servernames`).
-The
+This will count web server names sent in HTTP response headers for the sample WARC input and store the resulting counts in the SparkSQL table "servernames" in your warehouse location defined by `spark.sql.warehouse.dir` (usually in your working directory as `./spark-warehouse/servernames`).

 The output table can be accessed via SparkSQL, e.g.,

 ```
-$SPARK_HOME/spark/bin/pyspark
+$SPARK_HOME/bin/pyspark
 >>> df = sqlContext.read.parquet("spark-warehouse/servernames")
 >>> for row in df.sort(df.val.desc()).take(10): print(row)
 ...